Refrigerated Dryer Buyer's Guide: 2 Types To Know

 A refrigerated dryer will also naturally scrub the air, so your filters will last longer and increase your system's efficiency, minimize downtime and increasing productivity.
 By insisting on the best quality air dryer and filters, you'll enhance your entire air compressor system from start to finish.

 Cycling dryers are designed to cycle the refrigeration on and off as needed to conserve energy and prevent excessive refrigeration when not being frequently used.

 Unless you're going to be consistently using your compressor at full capacity, this is the style you'll want.
 It'll prevent problems from occurring during periods of low compressor usage.

 Non-Cycling Refrigerated Dryer

-Non-cycling dryers' refrigeration stay on continuously while the compressor is running.
+Non-cycling dryers' refrigeration stays on continuously while the compressor is running.

 These are less expensive than cycling dryers, but should only be used for applications where the compressor will be constantly running at full capacity.
-Periods of low compressor usage can cause a non-cycling dryer to experience problems.
+Periods of low compressor usage can cause a non-cycling dryer to freeze up and experience other problems.